 Free Sport Fishing Licenses

 - Any blind person or considered legally blind.
 Certification from an optometrist or ophthalmologist is required for a free license to be issued.

 - Any person who is severely incapacitated and permanently unable to move from place to place without the aid of a mobility-related device such as wheelchairs, crutches, etc. Verification by a licensed physician or a copy of the previous year’s free fishing license is required.

-- The reduced fee sport fishing license for recovering service member and Low-income seniors are only available at CDFW License Sales Offices.
+- The reduced fee sport fishing license for recovering service member and low-income seniors are only available at CDFW License Sales Offices.

-- The reduced fee sport fishing license for low-income California senior residents is only applicable to those whose total monthly income does not exceed $889.40 for single persons or $1,496.20 combined income for married persons.
+- The reduced fee sport fishing license for low-income California senior residents is only applicable to those whose total monthly income does not exceed $931.72 for single persons or $1,564.14 combined income for married persons.